pulumi/docs/content/webinars/armory-continuous-delivery-for-infrastructure/index.md

 ---
 title: "Armory + Pulumi: Continuous Delivery for your IaC"
-meta_desc: Learn how the Pulumi plugin for Spinnaker simplifies your deployments by having infrastructure and application code in a single workflow. dsf
+meta_desc: Learn how the Pulumi plugin for Spinnaker simplifies your deployments by having infrastructure and application code in a single workflow.
 featured: false
 pre_recorded: false
 pulumi_tv: false